 Since the management shake-up, the news flow from the company has been steady and positive.
 In January Klondex strengthened its balance sheet by raising $23 million in an equity financing and $7 million in debt financing.
 It used some of the proceeds to pay off a US$10.9 million debt to Waterton Global Value, trimming the company’s monthly cash burn by $760,000 and freeing up funds for development and exploration.

-“The discovery just supports our theory that this deposit needs more drilling — it tells us there’s more gold there,” Huet says in an interview by telephone, adding that Fire Creek’s indicated and inferred resource of 2.1 million oz. gold has been delineated on just 10% of Fire Creek’s land claim.
+“The discovery just supports our theory that this deposit needs more drilling; it tells us there’s more gold there,” Huet says in an interview by telephone, adding that Fire Creek’s current indicated and inferred resource of 2.1 million ounces of gold has been delineated on just 10% of Fire Creek's land claim.
 “There’s tremendous opportunity for growth.
-We’re in an area that forms part of the Northern Nevada Rift.
-There are two other epithermal deposits in this rift, and I have had the opportunity to work at both of them.”
+We’re in an area that forms part of the Northern Nevada Rift and there are two other epithermal deposits in this rift and I have had the opportunity to work at both of them.”

-So far the narrow vein and high-grade Fire Creek deposit is demonstrating widths between 0.9 metre and 1.8 metres (3 feet and 6 feet) and grades that vary from between 4 grams and 5 grams gold per tonne, up to 2,910 grams gold per tonne.
+So far the narrow vein and high-grade Fire Creek deposit is demonstrating widths of anywhere between 0.9 metres and 1.82 metres (three and six feet) and grades that vary from between 4 and 5 grams gold per tonne all the way up to 2,910 grams gold per tonne.

-Fire Creek is already permitted for small-scale mining.
-Once Klondex delivers certain milestones and catalysts this year, it will be able to start trial mining a 109,000-tonne bulk sample in the second half of the year.
+Fire Creek is already permitted for small-scale mining and once Klondex delivers certain milestones and catalysts this year it will be able to start trial mining a 108,862 tonne bulk sample in the second half of the year.

-The first thing it needs to do before that, however, is excavate a secondary egress, or vent raise.
-Drilling and blasting is underway, and Huet says it should be completed by June 15.
-The company is also working on a rapid infiltration basin (RIB), part of a water-management system that allows it to discharge treated water back into the earth.
+The first thing it needs to do before that, however, is excavate a secondary egress or vent raise.
+Drilling and blasting is already underway and Huet says it should be completed by June 15.
+The company is also working on a rapid infiltration basin (RIB), part of a water management system that allows it to discharge treated water back into the earth.

-Klondex expects to complete an updated resource estimate by mid-2013.
-Indicated resources stand at 5.18 million tonnes grading 9.9 grams gold for 1.65 million oz. contained gold at a 4-gram-gold-per-tonne cut-off grade, while inferred resources add 1.73 million tonnes at 8.2 grams gold for 458,084 contained oz. gold.
+Klondex also expects to complete an updated resource estimate by mid-2013.
+Currently indicated resources stand at 5.18 million tonnes grading 9.9 grams gold for 1.65 million oz. contained gold at a 4 gram gold per tonne cut-off grade, while inferred resources add up to 1.73 million tonnes averaging 8.2 grams gold for 458,084 oz. of contained gold.

 “We’re going to continue drilling after the resource is released because this thing is underexplored,” he continues.
 “We will be drilling Fire Creek for the next five to seven years, even as we’re trial mining and putting it into production.
-What we’ve delineated so far is just within 1.5 square miles — it’s a small footprint.”
+What we’ve delineated so far is just within 1.5 sq. miles—it’s a small footprint.”

-In the meantime, Huet is working on nailing down a milling agreement this quarter.
-“By June 15 we will have the secondary egress done, and we need a place to treat the ore,” he explains.
-“We need a place to convert that stockpile into doré bars.
+In the meantime Huet is also working on nailing down a milling agreement within the first quarter of 2013.
+“By June 15 we will have the secondary egress done and we need a place to treat the ore,” he explains.
+“We need a place to convert that stockpile into dore bars.
 You don’t want to be paying the mining costs with ore sitting on surface that you can’t convert into revenue.”

-Klondex has begun some of the baseline work for a full-scale environmental assessment.
-“We’re committed to do some of the bench-line work, and the expectation is that we’d have a fully permitted mine in the fourth quarter of 2014, or the first quarter of 2015,” he says.
+Klondex has already started to do some of the baseline work for a full-scale environmental assessment.
+“We’re actually committed to do some of the bench-line work and the expectation is we’d have a fully permitted mine near the end of 2014—the fourth quarter of 2014 or the first quarter of 2015,” he says.